Ericsson/ecchronos/docs/REST.md

 ## Repair scheduler

-The REST interface for the repair scheduler is located under the path `<host>/repair-scheduler/v1/`.
+The REST interface for the repair scheduler is located under the path `<host>/repair-management/v1/`.
-The following sub-paths exists:
-* `/get/<keyspace>/<table>`
-* `/list[/<keyspace>]`
-* `/config[/<keyspace>]`

 The interface is only exposing state and configuration for scheduled tables.

+### Resources

+* &lt;host&gt;/repair-management/v1/status
+  - Valid verbs: GET
+* &lt;host&gt;/repair-management/v1/status/keyspaces/&lt;keyspace&gt;
+  - Valid verbs: GET
+* &lt;host&gt;/repair-management/v1/status/keyspaces/&lt;keyspace&gt;/tables/&lt;table&gt;
+  - Valid verbs: GET
+* &lt;host&gt;/repair-management/v1/config
+  - Valid verbs: GET
+* &lt;host&gt;/repair-management/v1/config/keyspaces/&lt;keyspace&gt;
+  - Valid verbs: GET
+* &lt;host&gt;/repair-management/v1/config/keyspaces/&lt;keyspace&gt;/tables/&lt;table&gt;
+  - Valid verbs: GET

-### Show specific table repair status
+### Get specific table repair status

-When performing GET on `<host>/repair-scheduler/v1/get/mykeyspace/mytable` a JSON object of the [RepairJob](../ecchronos-binary/src/test/features/repair_job.json) type will be returned.
+When performing GET on `<host>/repair-management/v1/status/keyspaces/mykeyspace/tables/mytable` a JSON object of the [RepairJob](../ecchronos-binary/src/test/features/repair_job.json) type will be returned.

 *Note: The field virtualNodeStates will only be used when showing a specific table.
-When listing table repair jobs the field will not be used.*
+When listing multiple table repair jobs the field will not be used.*

-### List table repair jobs
+### Get table repair job status

-When performing GET on `<host>/repair-scheduler/v1/list` a [JSON list of RepairJobs](../ecchronos-binary/src/test/features/repair_job_list.json) for all keyspaces will be returned.
+When performing GET on `<host>/repair-management/v1/status` a [JSON list of RepairJobs](../ecchronos-binary/src/test/features/repair_job_list.json) for all keyspaces will be returned.

-When performing GET on `<host>/repair-scheduler/v1/list/mykeyspace` a JSON list of RepairJobs for that specific keyspace will be returned.
+When performing GET on `<host>/repair-management/v1/status/keyspaces/mykeyspace` a JSON list of RepairJobs for the keyspace "mykeyspace" will be returned.

-### List repair config
+### Get scheduled table configuration

-When performing GET on `<host>/repair-scheduler/v1/config` a [JSON list of RepairConfig](../ecchronos-binary/src/test/features/repair_config.json) for all keyspaces will be returned.
+When performing GET on `<host>/repair-management/v1/config` a [JSON list of RepairConfig](../ecchronos-binary/src/test/features/repair_config_list.json) for all keyspaces will be returned.

-When performing GET on `<host>/repair-scheduler/v1/config/mykeyspace` a JSON list of RepairConfig for that specific keyspace will be returned.
+When performing GET on `<host>/repair-management/v1/config/keyspaces/mykeyspace` a JSON list of RepairConfig for the keyspace "mykeyspace" will be returned.

+When performing GET on `<host>/repair-management/v1/config/keyspaces/mykeyspace/tables/mytable` a JSON object of the [RepairConfig](../ecchronos-binary/src/test/features/repair_config.json) type will be returned.

 ### Types